 What Will I Learn?

-How to move from worrying about your impact as a woman to focusing on your impact as a leader
+How to move from worrying about your impact as a woman to focusing on your impact as a woman in leadership

 How to avoid perfectionism, build confidence and trust your own message